Discovering features in gravitational-wave data through detector characterization, citizen science and machine learning: Discussion conclusions

 \ack{}

 We thank the citizen-science volunteers of Gravity Spy who have contributed to the classifications of LIGO data.
-We are grateful to Laura Nuttall for comments on this manuscript.
+We are grateful to Laura Nuttall for comments on this manuscript, Michael Zevin for useful discussions, and to the anonymous referees for their suggestions.
 Gravity Spy is partly supported by the National Science Foundation (NSF) award INSPIRE 15-47880.
 This work is supported by the NSF under grant PHY-1912648.
+SS is supported by NSF grant PHY-1806656.
 CPLB is supported by the CIERA Board of Visitors Research Professorship.
 OP is supported by NSF grant PHY-1559694.
 The authors gratefully acknowledge the support of the United States NSF for the construction and operation of the LIGO Laboratory and Advanced LIGO as well as the Science and Technology Facilities Council of the United Kingdom, and the Max-Planck-Society for support of the construction of Advanced LIGO.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the NSF, and operates under cooperative agreement PHY-1764464.
 Advanced LIGO was built under award PHY-0823459.
 LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation and operates under Cooperative Agreement PHY-1764464.
 This work used computing resources at CIERA funded by NSF grant PHY-1726951, and the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
 This document has been assigned LIGO document number \href{https://dcc.ligo.org/LIGO-P2100019/public}{LIGO-P2100019}.